 I was hesitant about using formula if I could avoid it, so at 6am I reached out to a new friend, Karla, who I’d only met two or three times before, and had a baby 3 months older than mine.

 I texted Karla a brief overview of our situation and of my hungry baby.
 She called me immediately, told me about her oversupply, and was beyond happy to share with us.
-She, her husband, and her new baby were at my house within a few hours with gallons in frozen milk in storage bags, food, and a homemade remedy for my broken nipples.
+She, her husband, and her new baby were at my house within a few hours with a gallon of frozen milk in storage bags, food, and a homemade remedy for my broken nipples.

 I had never been so relieved to see anybody as I was to see her there at that moment.
 Part of it was the sea of hormones, but I cried multiple times while she sat with me, out of sheer gratitude.
 She showed me how she expressed milk, showed me different ways her son latched onto her breast, showed me how to hand express my milk, and different ways to hold my baby so we could all be comfortable.
 She held my baby while I ate the lunch they brought for me, her husband helped clean my kitchen.
 I had a few other girlfriends at my house who weren’t mothers who looked at her with amazement, she was truly an angel in that moment.
 When she was about to leave she gave me a big hug, and when she did I began to cry.
 I was so happy she was there, I was sad she was leaving, and I was so much more at ease knowing I wouldn’t have a hungry baby.
 She squeezed me tightly then looked at me and said “I get it.”
 It was the most perfect thing anybody has ever said to me.